 Book Formatting Services

 Okay, so Atticus is more of a tool than an actual service.
 But the formatting options that come standard with Atticus are comparable to professionally done options.
 And the best part is, you don't have to spend hours and hours learning how to use it.
-We built this tool to be intuitive.
+I built this tool to be intuitive.
 So if you use Microsoft Word or Google Docs, you won't have an issue using Atticus.

 The formatting options included with Atticus allow you to choose from over a dozen templates — or create your own.
 It does both print book and ebook formatting for no extra cost.
 And it allows you to see what your finished product will look like in real time.
 The formatted books can be used on any and every major self-publishing platform.

-But the number one reason we recommend Atticus is that it costs less for unlimited use than most book formatting services cost for a single book.
+But the number one reason I recommend Atticus is that it costs less for unlimited use than most book formatting services cost for a single book.
 Yeah, you read that right.
 For one price, you get lifetime access to all the Atticus features, not just formatting.

 - 17 templates.